 The IACUC is composed primarily of faculty members, appointed to the committee for a three-year term.
-The Committee reports directly to the Dean for Academic Affairs, who serves as the Institutional Official for matters of animal research.
+The Committee reports to the NIH Office of Laboratory Animal Welfare (OLAW) annually, and is issued an animal welfare assurance number by OLAW without which no federally funded use of animals in research may occur.
+The Associate Dean for Academic Administration serves as the Institutional Official for matters of animal research.
 A local veterinarian serves as the Attending Veterinarian as a member of the IACUC and serves as a College consultant for animal care concerns.
-One outside member of the IACUC represents general community interests.
+At least one member of the IACUC represents general community interests.
 This person's role on the Committee is to bring a non-College perspective to the overview of research.